On the Existence of Static Equilibria of a Cable-Suspended Load with Non-stopping Flying Carriers: Non-stop Flight Analysis

-Even though we showed that it is possible for 3 flying carriers to maintain a constant pose of suspended objects without stopping, it is also interesting to analyze special choices of $\dot{\vect{\lambda}}$, if any, that do not generate non-stop flights even for 3 carriers. \paragraph{3 carriers\textemdash degenerate case 1} If two components of $\dot{\vect{\lambda}}$, let us consider without loss of generality $\dot{\lambda}_1$ and $\dot{\lambda}_2$, are such that $\dot{\lambda}_2=a\dot{\lambda}_1$, $a\in\nR{}$, then the corresponding force variation, in this case as in~\eqref{eq:three-robot-f1}, becomes
+Even though we showed that it is possible for 3 flying carriers to maintain a constant pose of suspended objects without stopping, it is also interesting to analyze special choices of $\dot{\vect{\lambda}}$, if any, that do not generate non-stop flights even for 3 carriers. \paragraph{3 carriers\textemdash degenerate case 1} If two components of $\dot{\vect{\lambda}}$, let us consider without loss of generality $\dot{\lambda}_1$ and $\dot{\lambda}_3$, are such that $\dot{\lambda}_3=a\dot{\lambda}_1$, $a\in\nR{}$, then the corresponding force variation, in this case as in~\eqref{eq:three-robot-f1}, becomes

 which implies that $\dot{\vect{f}}_1$ lies along a constant direction over time, similar to what happens for the two-carrier case.
-We recall that $\vect{b}_{i,j}$ are unit vectors and are not parallel to each other by hypothesis.
-Hence, $|\vect{b}_{1,2} + \vect{b}_{1,3}|>0$ and this case can be conducted to the two-carrier case.
+In fact, since $\vect{b}_{1,2}$ and $\vect{b}_{1,3}$ are constant vectors this case resembles the two-carrier case displayed in~\eqref{eq:df_2robots}.
 So, for the same reasoning of the proof of Fact~\ref{fact2}, the velocity of carrier 1 is not lower bounded for all time, and so~\eqref{eq:equilib} does not hold. \paragraph{3 carriers\textemdash degenerate case 2} In any case in which $\exists t:\dot{\lambda}_i(t)=\dot{\lambda}_j(t)=0$ for some $i\neq j\in\{1,2,3\}$ then the corresponding force is zero at that time instant.
 For the same reasoning done in the proof of Fact~\ref{fact:1robot}, the corresponding carrier stops.
-Differently from the situation described above, the cable force variation generally is not on a straight line.
+Differently from the situation described in case~\emph{a)}, the cable force variation generally is not on a straight line.